Buckland, Gloucestershire: The Phillippses

-In the 1790s the 1st or 2nd Marquess sold Buckland Manor to Thomas Phillipps, a local magistrate and landowner, who acquired a number of local estates around Broadway, including Middle Hill and Child's Wickham.
+In the 1790s, the 1st or 2nd Marquess sold Buckland Manor to Thomas Phillipps, a local magistrate and landowner, who acquired several local estates around Broadway, including Middle Hill and Child's Wickham.
 Phillipps died in 1818, and the property all passed to his son, also Thomas Phillipps, who had embarked on a lifetime of collecting documents and manuscripts on a huge scale.
-He accumulating some 60,000 manuscripts, a great many of which he worked on, indexed, transcribed, and in many cases published, printing his books and leaflets from his printing press in Broadway Tower, Middle Hill.
+He accumulated some 60,000 manuscripts, a great many of which he worked on, indexed, transcribed, and in many cases published, printing his books and leaflets from his printing press in Broadway Tower, Middle Hill.
 In addition to acquiring documents, Phillipps was meticulous in keeping his own estate records.
-Harrison Horblit, an American with a similar enthusiasm for documents, acquired many of the Phillipps documents and these, including many Buckland estate records, are now in the library of the Grolier Club of New York.
+Harrison Horblit, an American with a similar enthusiasm for documents, acquired many of the Phillipps documents, and these, including many Buckland estate records, are now in the library of the Grolier Club of New York.
 When Thomas jnr died in 1872, the terms of his father's will ensured the inherited properties were passed on to his eldest daughter, Henrietta.
 She had eloped to marry James Orchard Halliwell, a Shakespeare scholar who met her whilst studying her father's manuscripts.
-Thomas refused his consent, and cut off all communication following the elopement.
-But it was still Henrietta and Halliwell (who later change his name to Halliwell-Phillipps) who became the next masters of Buckland Manor.
+Thomas refused his consent and cut off all communication following the elopement.
+But it was still Henrietta and Halliwell (who later changed his name to Halliwell-Phillipps) who became the next masters of Buckland Manor.

-For many years the village church, St Michael's, housed a sixteenth-century copy of The Acts and Monuments (popularly known as Foxe's Book of Martyrs).
+For many years, the village church, St Michael's, housed a sixteenth-century copy of The Acts and Monuments (popularly known as Foxe's Book of Martyrs).
 However, the book was stolen in January 2012.